pi-this/T-BAGc/README.md

 - [Built Using](#built_using)
 - [Authors](#authors)

-## 🧐 About <a name = "about"></a>
+## About <a name = "about"></a>

-BroCode is a tiny programming language built using Antlr4 Python3 runtime, it includes all the essential features of any modern day programming language.
-But what sets broCode apart is its use of regional language(bengali) words as tokens.
-BroCode is available for you to explore and if you want to build your own programming language, brocode is perfect to take the inspiration.
+T-BAGc is a simple domain-specific language, it has one purpose, to create text-based adventure games.
+There is no need for classes, functions, or even variables.
+T-BAGc makes text-based adventure game creation so much easier and quicker.
+Since there is only one simple purpose in T-BAGc, each file can many times be written in under 20 lines of code.
+T-BAGc is made so that the files can be organized into different bags (or views).
+When a question is answered it goes to the next file.
+This organization is what makes T-BAGc

-## 🏁 Getting Started <a name = "getting_started"></a>
+## Getting Started <a name = "getting_started"></a>

 By following these instructions you will have T-BAGc running on your computer.